Three years living without a fridge taught us a lot about storing food – and it can help you lower your power bills and

 In the past, I have made my own unsmoked bacon, back bacon and salt pork and a smokehouse on the property is pretty high on my wish list – after we finish the barn and chicken coop.
 I do have a tabletop smoker that I am going to try out this summer.

-With a proper smoker, it is possible to do more long-term meat storage by cold smoking the meat the way our ancestors did.
+With a proper smoker (NOT a tabletop smoker), it is possible to do more long-term meat storage by cold smoking the meat the way our ancestors did.

 This is not the same as modern smoking, which is entirely for taste.

 Did you ever wonder why we need to keep bacon and ham cold even though they are traditional foods that our ancestors relied upon?
 The difference is cold smoking instead of modern hot smoking.
 Cold smoked meat is much stronger in taste but will keep for months without refrigeration.
 In a time when living without a fridge was the norm for everyone, meat had to be cold smoked.